After you identify major gifts prospects, you can create a moves management workflow in Bloomerang CRM.

 After you identify major gifts prospects and create the necessary custom fields in Bloomerang CRM, you can add prospects to a moves management workflow:

-Starting a New Workflow
+Start a New Workflow

 Begin a new workflow by going to the constituent profile of a prospect and clicking Edit.
 Scroll to the Prospect Management section and fill out the constituent custom fields.